1v17/CS7180_final_project/dev_log/evaluation_implementation_plan.md

 **Key Components**:
 - `EvaluationConfig` class with dataset paths and local model settings
 - `MetricsCalculator` class with F1, BLEU-1 calculation methods
-- `LocalLLMJudge` class using your existing ChatBot for evaluation
+- `LLMJudge` class using GPT-4o-mini for evaluation
 - OPENAI_API_KEY is in the .env file

 **Key Settings**: